-- Ensure you are drinking at least 2 litres of fluid per day. - Include 1-2 cups of diluted fruit or vegetable juice per day or try syrup of figs or prune juice as a gentle bowel stimulant. - Make sure that you are active (gravity helps to get things moving).
-We may suggest that you take a non-bulk forming laxative such as lactulose, Senna or Benefiber.
-If you are still uncomfortable, discuss with the team or arrange to see your GP for further advice.
+- •Ensure you are drinking at least 2 litres of fluid per day. - •Include 1-2 cups of diluted fruit or vegetable juice per day or try syrup of figs or prune juice as a gentle bowel stimulant. - •Make sure that you are active (gravity helps to get things moving).
+We may suggest that you take a non-bulk forming laxative such as Lactulose, Senna or Benefiber.
+If you are still uncomfortable, discuss with the team or GP for further advice.